KennyHT/learn-kubernetes/labs/3-services.md

 !!! note

-    Because Docker for Desktop does not bind the NodePort associated with the LoadBalancer Service type to localhost (on the host), I will be using the NodePort service template in the below examples.
+    Because Docker for Desktop does not bind the `NodePort` associated with the `LoadBalancer` Service type to localhost (on the host), I will be using the `NodePort` service template in the below examples.

+    When using type `LoadBalancer`, every `port` value (not the NodePort) in our service is mapped from our host machine to the Docker VM.
+I have no idea why this is the default as it means that we can't have multiple services which listen on the same ports.

 Create the service:

     # `np` is short for NodePort
-    kubectl apply -f templates/api-service-np.yaml
+    kubectl apply -f templates/api-service-node-port.yaml

 Inspect the service so we can get the randomly assigned ports:

-    kubectl describe service api-service-np | grep Port
+    kubectl describe service api-service | grep Port

 Confirm we don't have any pods matching the label the service is querying for:

     kubectl get pods api-pod

-## Services and Docker for Mac

-For those of you coming from Minikube, you may find Docker for Desktop's approach to service exposure a bit strange.

-So can we access the service from our host machine?
-Well sort of, but not in the way you might expect.

-### Load Balancer

-The for load port forwarding every `port` value (not the NodePort) in our service to the VM for us from our host.

-Open a new terminal window and create the api pod.
+Then open a new terminal window and create the api pod.

     kubectl apply -f templates/api-pod.yaml